André Marques (filmmaker): Career

 In 2019, two new short films were premiered: Look No Further and A Friend, the first being a portuguese-french co-production between Primeira Idade and Offshore with support from ICA/CNC and Fundação GDA, and the latter a no-budget short film with non-actors.
 Marques also served as producer and writer for the shorts, plus composing the soundtrack for Look No Further.

 In 2022, Marques served as Producer and did additional editing for The End Before Me, a short doc directed by first time director Inês Luís, which premiered at Indielisboa International Film Festival the same year.
 Marques also directed his fifth music video for Rabu Mazda's track Domingo.

 In 2023, Marques premiered two new films.

 Minimum Speed Not Respected is the third film of the André Marques' Phantom Presence trilogy, after You Suck Me Dry (2012) and Brother (2016).
 It premiered in November 2023 at the 29th Caminhos do Cinema Português, part of the Outros Olhares competition.

 The Drunk (original title: O Bêbado), André Marques' first feature length film, premiered in October 2023 at the 52nd Kyiv International Film Festival "Molodist".

 Marques wrote the first draft of The Drunk in 2012 and the script was later developed with the assistance of Venice's Biennale College Cinema in 2014, and the Plot Script Lab (Portugal) in 2015.
 In 2019, the project won ICA's (Portuguese Cinema Institute) First Feature fund.
 The production ultimately had a budget of 300K euros.
 The pandemic pushed the shooting forward to 2021 and the film was finally finished in 2023.

 The Drunk features first time actors Vítor Roriz and Ina Esanu in the main roles, supported by a cast of experienced actors and non-actors.
 The crew was quite a young one, the average age was about 25 years old.
 The music soundtrack is quite an eclectic one, with a mixture of new avant-garde American composers such as The Winged Victory for the Sullen and Elm (Jon Porras), British ambient folk musician Gareth Dickson and some vintage Portuguese artists.

-The Drunk has won the FIPRESCI Prize at the 29th Caminhos do Cinema Português, the Best International Feature Film Award (Prémio Mejor Largometraje Internacional) at the 4th FICTLAX – Festival Internacional de Cine Tlaxcala, the Best Feature Film Award at the 4th Serbest International Film Festival and the Best Acting Award for Vítor Roriz at the 29th Ourense Film Festival.
+The Drunk has won the FIPRESCI Prize at the 29th Caminhos do Cinema Português, the Best International Feature Film Award (Prémio Mejor Largometraje Internacional) at the 4th FICTLAX – Festival Internacional de Cine Tlaxcala, the Best Feature Film Award at the 4th Serbest International Film Festival, the Best Acting Award for Vítor Roriz at the 29th Ourense Film Festival, the Best Actor Award at the Autores Awards 2025 (SPA - Sociedade Portuguesa de Autores), three Awards at CinEuphoria (Best Film, Best Director, Best Actor for Vítor Roriz) and its nominated for Best Supporting Actor at Prémios Sophia (for João Pedro Vaz).

 The film was released in the Portuguese cinemas on 30 May 2024.

 Marques has also worked in advertising and has done directing work for Nike, EMI, Burberry, Abbey Road Studios, Steidl Mack and Hit+Run, among others.